 - The Company completed a rights offering (the "Rights Offering") with its current shareholders by issuing to holders of the outstanding common shares of record at the close of business on March 11, 2021 rights to subscribe for additional common shares at \$0.20 per share.
-The Rights Offering subsequently closed on April 8, 2021. - In lieu of participating in the Rights Offering, ChernoffCo invested \$14.1 million in PetroShale via a private placement at \$0.20 per common share which closed concurrently with the Rights Offering. - First Reserve converted the entirety of its existing preferred shares to common shares at a conversion price of \$0.60 per share and, in lieu of participating in the Rights Offering, invested \$10 million in PetroShale via a private placement at \$0.20 per common share closing concurrently with the Rights Offering. - The Company raised a combined \$30.0 million of equity via the Rights Offering, the ChernoffCo private placement, and the First Reserve private placement. - The Company reached an agreement with the lenders under its credit facility whereby such lenders agreed to maintain the borrowing base at US\$177.5 million and extend the term-out date of the credit facility to June 25, 2022, at which point, the facility can be extended at the option of the lenders or converted to a one-year term loan. - As the conditions precedent to completing the Recapitalization Agreements were complete as of March 31, 2021, the Company has recognized a \$27.4 million non-cash loss on modification of the preferred shares during the three-month period ended March 31, 2021.
+The Rights Offering closed on April 8, 2021. - In lieu of participating in the Rights Offering, ChernoffCo invested \$14.1 million in PetroShale via a private placement at \$0.20 per common share which closed concurrently with the Rights Offering. - First Reserve converted the entirety of its existing preferred shares to common shares at a conversion price of \$0.60 per share and, in lieu of participating in the Rights Offering, invested \$10 million in PetroShale via a private placement at \$0.20 per common share closing concurrently with the Rights Offering. - The Company raised a combined \$30.0 million of equity via the Rights Offering, the ChernoffCo private placement, and the First Reserve private placement. - The Company reached an agreement with the lenders under its credit facility whereby such lenders reaffirmed the borrowing base at US\$177.5 million and extended the term-out date of the credit facility to June 25, 2022, at which point, the facility may be extended at the option of the lenders or converted to a one-year term loan.

+In relation to the Recapitalization Agreements, the Company recognized a \$27.4 million non-cash loss on modification of the preferred shares carrying amount during the three-month period ended March 31, 2021 and six month-period ended June 30,